Towards Mirror Symmetry for Varieties of General Type: The mixed Hodge structure on the cohomology of the vanishing cycles

 \subsection{Mixed Hodge structure}

-Our goal in this section is to define a mixed Hodge structure on the hypercohomology groups of $\phi_f\CC_{\bar X}$.
+Our goal in this section is to recall the definition of a mixed Hodge structure on the hypercohomology groups of $\phi_f\CC_{\bar X}$.
 To do so, we shall identify a cohomological mixed Hodge complex whose $\CC$-part is quasi-isomorphic to $\phi_f\CC_{\bar X}$.
 The notion of a cohomological mixed Hodge complex is due to Deligne \cite{DelTH},\,III.
 We will always ignore the $\ZZ$-module structure of these complexes, and will only be concerned with $\QQ$-module structures.
 Moreover, we restrict ourselves to normalized ones in the sense of \cite{PS08},\,Rem.\,3.15, i.e., with an explicit comparison pseudo-morphism $\beta$ given as

 where $\beta_2$ is a filtered quasi-isomorphism and $\beta_1$ become such after tensoring with $\CC$.
-A map of cohomological mixed Hodge complexes is a map on all three terms compatible with the $\beta_i$.
+A map of cohomological mixed Hodge complexes is a map on all three terms compatible with the $\beta_i$. \begin{convention}[Indexing of $W$] Note that a mixed Hodge complex $K^\bullet$ has the property that $\Gr^W_i H^j(K^\bullet)$ is pure of weight $i+j$.
+In particular non-trivial contributions in negative $W$-weight may occur and the index $i$ doesn't give the (absolute) weight, just the weight relative to $j$.
+Some authors therefore introduce a shift to the induced $W$-filtration on $H^j(K^\bullet)$ which we don't do as we find this even more confusing.
+We would like to ask the reader to keep this in mind. \end{convention}

 Recall that to a filtered complex of sheaves $K^\bullet$ on a topological space with increasing filtration $W$ one associates a spectral sequence $E_\bullet(K^\bullet,W)$ with

 To apply this to a complex with decreasing filtration $F^\bullet$, one sets $F_n=F^{-n}$.